-When receiving a DetNet MPLS flow, an implementation MUST identify the app-flow associated with the incoming packet based on the S-Label.
-When a node is using platform labels for S-Labels, no additional information is needed as the S-label uniquely identifies the app-flow.
-In the case where platform labels are not used, zero or more F-Labels and optionally, the incoming interface, proceeding the S-Label MUST be used together with the S-Label to uniquely identify the app-flows associated with a received packet.
-The incoming interface MAY also be used to together with any present F-Label(s) and the S-Label to uniquely identify an incoming appflows, for example, to in the case where PHP is used.
-Note that choice to use platform label space for S-Label or S-Label plus one or more F-Labels to identify app flows is a local implementation choice, with one caveat.
-When one or more F-labels, or incoming interface, is needed together with an S-Label to uniquely identify, the controller plane MUST ensure that incoming DetNet MPLS packets arrive with the needed information (F-label(s) and/or incoming interface); the details of such are outside the scope of this document.
+When receiving a DetNet MPLS packet, an implementation MUST identify the DetNet service associated with the incoming packet based on the S-Label.
+When a node is using platform labels for S-Labels, no additional information is needed as the S-label uniquely identifies the DetNet service.
+In the case where platform labels are not used, zero or more F-Labels and optionally, the incoming interface, proceeding the S-Label MUST be used together with the S-Label to uniquely identify the DetNet service associated with a received packet.
+The incoming interface MAY also be used together with any present F-Label(s) and the S-Label to uniquely identify an incoming DetNet service, for example, in the case where PHP is used.
+Note that choice to use platform label space for S-Label or S-Label plus one or more F-Labels to identify DetNet services is a local implementation choice, with one caveat.
+When one or more F-labels, or incoming interface, is needed together with an S-Label to uniquely identify a service, the controller plane must ensure that incoming DetNet MPLS packets arrive with the needed information (F-label(s) and/or incoming interface) and provision the needed information.
+The provisioned information MUST then be used to identify incoming DetNet service based on the combination of S-Label and F-Label(s) or incoming interface.